 Gemini is Google’s built-in AI for Google Sheets.
 It runs directly in the side panel, where you can ask it to analyze your data using plain language.
 It can identify trends, detect outliers, run basic correlations, and generate charts like heatmaps and scatter plots.

 For in-cell analysis, the =AI() function lets you run tasks like sentiment classification, categorization, and pattern extraction directly inside your sheet.
-The “Fill with Gemini” feature can automatically populate entire columns based on your data and even pull in real-time information from Google Search to enrich your dataset.
+“Fill with Gemini” populates entire columns from a couple of examples and can pull real-time information from Google Search to enrich your dataset.
+Google has been shipping steadily here.
+An April 2026 update let Gemini build and edit more complex spreadsheets from the side panel, and Fill with Gemini reached 11 more languages in July 2026.

 Best for: Google Workspace users who need quick data analysis inside Sheets without installing anything.